 Career Overview for the Psychology Major

-The Psychology Department prepares our students for careers by developing their skills in critical thinking, problem-solving, team work and leadership.
+The Psychology Department prepares our students for careers by developing their skills in critical thinking, problem-solving, communication, team work, and leadership.
 We teach students to address real-world issues through the study of the physical, cognitive, and social/emotional experiences of people.

 Psychology students become proficient in all aspects of the research process by conducting research in courses, participating in faculty members’ research labs, and through self-designed Odyssey experiences.
 Our students learn how to clearly communicate the findings of research, the content of our discipline, and their own ideas to both scientific and general audiences.